“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 Put 1-2 drops in the warm bath water.

 It is derived from the Ginger Root.
 It helps the body defence system to fight against bacterial diseases, fungal infections, cancer and arthritis.

-It contains Gingerols, which is an excellent source to reduce pain.
+It contains Gingerols, which is an excellent source to reduce swelling and pain.

 How to Use:

-Take some Ginger Oil and apply over the swollen lymph node.
+Take some Ginger Oil and apply over the swollen glands or lymph node.

 We can also drink 2-3 cups of Ginger Tea as it cleanses the intestine.

 Or chewing 1-2 fresh slices Ginger also do wonders.